The 6 Best Inflatable Dinghies for Shore Leave and Safety

 Save on Marina Costs

-Since you want to get to shore, a marine will charge you for each trip.
-Unless you have your own inflatable dinghy!
+Since you want to get to shore, a marina will charge you for each trip unless you have your own inflatable dinghy.

-In the grand scheme of things, the versatility of a dinghy, and the number of times you will thank the stars you got one will outweigh the cost.
-It will also pay for itself very quickly when you look at the savings of marina fees and the ease of getting to shore.
+In the grand scheme of things, the versatility of a dinghy and the number of times you'll thank the stars you got one will outweigh the cost.
+It'll also pay for itself very quickly when you look at the savings of marina fees and the ease of getting to shore.

 Features of an Inflatable Dinghy

-There are many makes and models of inflatable dinghies, and each has its merits.
-I want to focus on the features I look for, and what you should expect from an average inflatable.
-Also, I have included some other considerations you should have when buying one.
-For me, safety is paramount, so those features are included too.
+There are many makes and models of even the best inflatable dinghy boats.
+Each has its merits.
+I want to focus on the features I look for and what you should expect from an average inflatable.

-- Lightweight — Inflatable dinghies are lightweight and, therefore, easy to deploy and maneuver.
-It also means that with a limited crew, or even if you are a solo boater, using your dinghy should be a straightforward affair.
+- Lightweight - Inflatable dinghies are lightweight and easy to deploy and maneuver.
+With a limited crew, or even if you're a solo boater, using your dinghy should be a straightforward affair.

-- Storable — Because they are inflatable, storing them away either on the boat or at home during the off-season should be a breeze.
-Simply deflate and fold into the protective bag, and store it away until the next spring.
+- Storable - Because they are inflatable, storing them away either on the boat or at home during the off-season should be a breeze.
+Simply deflate and fold into the protective bag.
+Stow it away until the next spring.

-- Towable D-rings — Many boaters tow their inflatables behind them as they sail.
-Because they are lightweight, they create minimal drag and have little to no effect on the performance of the boat.
+- Towable D-rings - Many boaters tow their inflatables behind them as they sail.
+Because they're lightweight, they create minimal drag and have little to no effect on the performance of the boat.

-- Faster — Dinghies are nimble and lighter in the water, so they are usually quicker.
+- Faster - Dinghies are nimble and lighter in the water so they're usually quicker.

-- Stable — Inflatable dinghies are very stable boats.
-They are filled with air, making the boat light and buoyant.
-They don’t rock as much as rigid boats.
+- Stable - Inflatable dinghies are very stable boats.
+They're filled with air, making the boat light and buoyant.
+They don't rock as much as rigid boats.

-- Suitable in all waters — Inflatable dinghies are an excellent choice for shallow waters, getting you right up to the beach.
-They are also ideal because of their stability, making them equally as effective in deeper waters with an outboard motor.
+- Suitable in all waters - Inflatable dinghies are an excellent choice for shallow waters and get you right up to the beach.
+They're also ideal because of their stability, which makes them equally as effective in deeper waters with an outboard motor.

-- Enhanced safety features — With a rigid boat, when you spring a leak, invariably it sinks.
-Inflatable boats are constructed with individual air chambers that, if deflated, only affect a part of the boat.
+- Enhanced safety features - With a rigid boat, when you spring a leak, it invariably sinks.
+Inflatable boats are constructed with individual air chambers.
+If deflated, it only affects that part of the boat.
 It means for you to sink, you would need to be pretty unfortunate and spring a puncture in multiple locations.